kuyeseraAi/kai/projects.markdown

 nav: true
 ---

-The Kuyesera AI Lab has several projects ongoing.
+The KAI Lab has several projects ongoing.
 We list them below and provide links to individual project pages.

 {% assign orderedlist = site.Projects | sort:"order" %}
 {% for entry in orderedlist %}